squareRootNNsquared/mhm/README.md

 This program is entirely dependent on the use of email and the corresponding SMTP and IMAP protocols.

+MHM.py is the primary module, MHM_PAR.py is the referenced parameter file.

 ### Important Notes/Warnings Regarding Usage (INRU)